Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 Woolworths HQ in Yonge Street, Toronto, Canada bedecked with Union Flags

-3,000 miles across the world, Toronto was preparing for a royal visit and a huge celebration, in much the same way as British cities, towns and villages were planning street parties, mementoes for children, bunting and community events.
+3,000 miles across the world, Toronto was preparing for a royal visit and a huge celebration, in much the same way as British cities, towns and villages were planning street parties, community events and a gift for the kids.

-The royal couple planned a national and international tour to meet their subjects across the Empire.
-At the time the British Empire spanned not only the UK, Canada, Australia and New Zealand - King George V was King and Emperor of India (including today's Pakistan), South Africa, Rhodesia and a host of smaller African and Carribean states.
-The idea was for all to get a visit during the Jubilee year.
+The royal couple planned a national and international tour to meet their subjects across the British Empire.
+George V was King and Emperor of India (including today's Pakistan), South Africa, Rhodesia (Zimbabwe), as well as a host of smaller counties in Africa, the West Indies and the Caribbean, in an Empire that stretched across the Atlantic to the Dominion of Canada and around the globe to Australia and New Zealand.
+Buckingham Palace set the ambitious goal that every nation should receive a visit during the Jubilee Year.

-Woolworth aimed to supply the flags, bunting, hats, plates and glassware, not to mention the peaches, ice-cream and bags of sweets.
+In Britain Woolworth aimed to supply the flags, bunting, hats, plates and glassware, and even peaches, ice-cream and plenty of pic'n'mix sweets.

 The salesfloor of Woolworths at Calverley Road, Tunbridge Wells set out with flags and bunting for the Silver Jubilee of King George V and Queen Mary in 1935